Different personalities working towards different priorities; no wonder it’s so tricky to keep a team happy and motivated.

 Motivation comes from wanting to push on and improve.
 That’s a lot easier to do if you know what the end goal is.

 At Booking Protect, our aim is to lead the world in refund protection and deliver a five-star service to every customer.
-We want to offer our product to every ticket holder or booking maker, so that no one who has paid for an experience need ever be out of pocket if they can’t attend the event, ever again.
+We want to offer our refund protection to every ticket holder or booking maker, so that no one who has paid for an experience need ever be out of pocket if they can’t attend the event, ever again.

 Our team members know they’re our goals.
 They know that we